Quboid/CS2-MoveIt/Code/MoveIt/LongDescription.md

 ## Known Issues
 * Align to terrain height does yet not work with objects that affect terrain, e.g. buildings and on-ground roads.
 * Page Up/Down do not work in the editor.
 Use Numpad 9 and 3 instead, or rebind the move up/down keys.
-* Some players experience an occasional crash the first time they use Move It after using Undo.
-If you get this, please send me your log files.
+* Some players experience an occasional crashes relating to undo/redo manipulation mode changes.

 ## Credits:

-Big thanks to SamSamTS, Krzychu124, Yenyang, T.D.W., Klyte45, REV0, BadPeanut, Sully, Algernon, MooseHXC!
+Big thanks to SamSamTS, Krzychu124, Yenyang, T.D.W., Klyte45, REV0, BadPeanut, Sully, Algernon, CanadianMoosePlays!

 Icons from SVG Repo, and from WishForge.Games under CC Attribution License.